 Balance Sheet Calculation and Ratio Group I

-Working Capital per Dollar of Sales: Working Capital ÷ Total Sales1
+- Working Capital per Dollar of Sales: Working Capital ÷ Total Sales

 Balance Sheet Calculation and Ratio Group II

-Receivable Turnover: Net Credit Sales1 ÷ Average Net Receivables for the Period
+- Receivable Turnover: Net Credit Sales ÷ Average Net Receivables for the Period

-Inventory Turnover: Cost of Goods Sold1 ÷ Average Inventory for the Period
+- Inventory Turnover: Cost of Goods Sold ÷ Average Inventory for the Period

-1.)
-These can be found on the income statement, not the balance sheet.
+These numbers are found on the income statement, not the balance sheet.

 Nevertheless, it can often be an effective way to look through to the underlying economic reality of an enterprise and spot the caliber of the engine churning out profits for owners.